 A S/Y must have ran aground on the lighted reef at the NWentrance of Finikas bay.
 In the early morning hours I saw a mast leaning behind the reef.
 Later there was some activity with several boats coming and going to the reef.
 I was not sure what the situation was.

-The forecasts are fairly benign and New Life should have a fairly good sail although the distance from Çeşme to Ermoupolis is almost 100 M. Turgut and I later spoke on the phone.
-They have left but not as early as he had hoped, the revised, revised plan now is to spend an overnight in Myconos and sail to Ermoupolis tomorrow.
+The forecasts were fairly benign and New Life should have a fairly good sail although the distance from Çeşme to Ermoupolis is almost 100 M. Turgut and I later spoke on the phone.
+They have left but not as early as he had hoped, the revised, revised plan, now was to spend an overnight in Myconos and sail to Ermoupolis tomorrow.

 I used the starting battery to operate the windlass and lowered all 65 m of the new chain into the sea, measured 5 m lengths, marked them with rubber color coded markings, and then raised the chain back into the chain locker.

 Later I went ashore and rented a car which I drove to Ermoupolis.
 I walked around in this lovely town, bought some provisions, had a fresh orange juice etc. It was a gorgeous day with bright sunshine but comfortably cool.
 I have not enjoyed such pleasant weather for several hot months now.

 Back aboard Thetis I had a swim and then had a lazy afternoon reading under the tent.
 Because I did not want to deplete the starting battery I ran the genset.

 While waiting for a call from Turgut advising me of their arrival I observed the reef with the binoculars.
 Now I could not see the mast that I was seeing yesterday.
 But later a tug boat that last evening was hovering around the reef came again this time towing a large crane.
 Few hours later I could see the crane lifting a mast with a very torn sail.